 To use the managed instance as an instance failover group secondary, select the checkout and specify the DnsAzurePartner managed instance.
-This feature is in preview and isn't shown in the following screenshot.

 Select Pricing tier to size compute and storage resources and to review the pricing tier options.
 The General Purpose pricing tier with 32 GB of memory and 16 vCores is the default value.